• Home

 };

-We chose Astro as the technology stack before, which is more suitable for the development of static content.
-If your blog needs a lot of dynamic data and you need a simple back-end, then I recommend you use Next.js or Nuxt.
+Previously, we chose Astro as the technology stack, which is more suitable for static content development.
+If your blog requires a lot of dynamic data and needs a simple backend, I recommend using Next.js or Nuxt.

 Basic process:

-- Have a database (recommended Supabase free or a database from a domestic cloud vendor) to store your data
+1. Have a database (I recommend Supabase free tier or a database from a domestic cloud provider) to store your data.

-- Link to your Next.js project through the Prisma plugin
+2. Link to your Next.js project via the Prisma plugin.

-- Write logic code in the project to operate the data in the database
+3. Write logic code within the project to operate on the data in the database.

-Take an API that queries my "status" as an example:
+Taking an API query for my "Recent Status" as an example:

 export async function GET(req: NextRequest) {

-const number = Number(req.nextUrl.searchParams.get('number')); // Let the program know how many pieces of data you want
+const number = Number(req.nextUrl.searchParams.get('number')); // Let the program know how many records you want

 const records = await prisma.recent_states.findMany({